coredogs/exhibits/README.md

 Tasks:

-1. Prep that database.
+1. Prep the database.

+(There are utilities to make this easier.)

 * Go over the test scripts: create_db, add_test_data, query_test_data.
 * Choose an exhibit domain.
 Art, cars, whatever.
 * Describe 6 exhibits.
 For each: name, description, images.
 * Add 6 records to the exhibits table.

-There are utilities to make this easier.

 2. Add the Puppy MVC library.